rancher/rancher-docs/docs/pages-for-subheaders/rancher-hardening-guides.md

 - [**RKE**](https://rancher.com/docs/rke/latest/en/), Rancher Kubernetes Engine, is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
 - [**RKE2**](https://docs.rke2.io/) is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.
 - [**K3s**](https://docs.k3s.io/) is a fully conformant, lightweight Kubernetes distribution.
-It is easy to install, with half the memory of upstream Kubernetes, all in a binary of less than 100 MB.
+It is easy to install, with half the memory requirement of upstream Kubernetes, all in a binary of less than 100 MB.

-To harden a Kubernetes cluster outside of Rancher's distributions, refer to your Kubernetes provider docs.
+To harden a Kubernetes cluster that's running a distribution other than those listed, refer to your Kubernetes provider docs.

 ## Hardening Guides and Benchmark Versions

-These guides have been tested along with the Rancher release.
-Each self-assessment guide is accompanied by a hardening guide and tested on a specific Kubernetes version and CIS benchmark version.
-If a CIS benchmark has not been validated for your Kubernetes version, you can choose to use the existing guides until a newer version is added.
+Each self-assessment guide is accompanied by a hardening guide.
+These guides were tested alongside the listed Rancher releases.
+Each self-assessment guides was tested on a specific Kubernetes version and CIS benchmark version.
+If a CIS benchmark has not been validated for your Kubernetes version, you can use the existing guides until a guide for your version is added.

 ### RKE Guides